Pie in Your Eye: A history of the pie-in-the-face gag

 Despite Edwards’ best intentions, critics were split regarding the pie battle in The Great Race.
 Some loved the over-the-top nature of it, not to mention the sheer number of pies thrown (about 2,500, falling far short of the 4,000 in Battle of the Century), but others found fault in the timing and editing, causing the scene, despite its frenetic nature, to fall flat.

-In a stroke of genius, the legendary Monty Python group deconstructed the art of pie throwing in a stage sketch performed at their filmed Hollywood Bowl performance in 1980.
+The legendary Monty Python group deconstructed the art of pie throwing in an ingenious stage sketch performed at their filmed Hollywood Bowl performance in 1980.
 Brilliant in both its concept and its execution, the sketch (credited to Terry Jones) had been around for some years before then.
-In it, Graham Chapman, standing at a lectern and speaking with scholarly authority, describes the various versions of the simple pie-in-the-face gag, as Jones, Terry Gilliam, and Michael Palin, dressed in overalls, demonstrate landing a number of pies upon various parts of each other’s bodies, quietly and with minimum movement, but with pinpoint timing and precision.
+In it, Graham Chapman, standing at a lectern and speaking with scholarly authority, describes the various versions of the simple slapstick gags, concluding with the pie-in-the-face gag, as Jones, Terry Gilliam, and Michael Palin quietly demonstrate with minimum movement, but with pinpoint timing and precision.